mcu-tools/mcuboot/docs/imgtool.md

 which the current image depends on.
 The `image_version` is the minimum version of that image to satisfy compliance.
 For example `-d "(1, 1.2.3+0)"` means this image depends on Image 1 which version has to be at least 1.2.3+0.

+The `--public-key-format` argument can be used to distinguish where the public key is stored for image authentication.
+The `hash` option is used by default, in which case only the hash of the public key is added to the TLV area (the full public key is incorporated into the bootloader).
+When the `full` option is used instead, the TLV area will contain the whole public key and thus the bootloader can be independent from the key(s).
+For more information on the additional requirements of this option, see the [design](design.md) document.